robinvdvleuten/vuex-persistedstate/README.md

 As it maybe seems at first sight, it's not possible to pass a [LocalForage](https://github.com/localForage/localForage) instance as `storage` property.
 This is due the fact that all getters and setters must be synchronous and [LocalForage's methods](https://github.com/localForage/localForage#callbacks-vs-promises) are asynchronous.

+## Changelog

+Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):